Gabaldonlab/redundans/README.md

 ## Prerequisites
 ### UNIX installer
 UNIX installer will automatically fetch, compile and configure Redundans together with all dependencies.
 It should work on most UNIX systems, but was only tested on some platforms.
+It will install all dependencies from the scratch, ignoring versions already installed.
 **This is EXPERIMENTAL version, so you may want to create new user for installation process, so your working environment is not damaged!**
 ```bash
 # sudo adduser test && su test